Learning to hide

 Translating this back to humans, there well may be certain situations in which it is more adaptive to not display signals of an underlying nervousness.
 The old adage of a “poker face” during a game where others are scrutinizing your non-verbal behavior would certainly apply, as would George VI performing a “King’s Speech” to inspire others during wartime.

 When it comes to chronic social anxiety, it’s not that concealing signs of anxiety is necessarily maladaptive or pathological in and of itself.
-Rather, when the habitual preoccupation and self-monitoring of potential anxiety signals being observed and catastrophically judged escalates, it begins to be further anxiety inducing itself.
-Additionally, it interferes with efforts at social connection and a positive self-image.
+Rather, preoccupation with and self-monitoring of one’s anxiety during an interaction actually increases anxiety itself.
+Additionally, self-monitoring interferes with efforts at social connection and positive self-image.

-Not only does trying to control and inhibit anxiety in this way often backfire and create more anxious thoughts, it will often exacerbate the physiological symptom itself.
+Not only does trying to control and inhibit anxiety in this way tend to backfire and create more anxious thoughts and feelings; it will often exacerbate the physiological symptoms themselves.
 Trying to grip a cup of water ever tighter to prevent someone observing shakiness will likely lead to more shakiness compared to loosening and relaxing your grip over time.
 In situations such as these, hiding anxious signals and attempts to avoid their potential fallout becomes maladaptive.
-Ultimately, opportunities must be created to practice releasing efforts at concealment and test out if the feared consequences indeed occur, or if your assumptions and expectations need to be adjusted.

-Knowing that a pattern of focusing on and acting to conceal signs of social anxiety only exacerbates the anxiety, designing “behavioral experiments” as part of CBT (cognitive-behavioral therapy) has shown to be an effective strategy to break this habit and test out the feared consequences of stopping self-monitoring and attempted control of anxious symptoms (which also happens to create more anxiety).
+Knowing that a pattern of focusing on and trying to conceal signs of social anxiety only exacerbates the anxiety, designing behavioral experiments as part of CBT has shown to be an effective strategy to break this vicious cycle of anxiety about appearing anxious.

 One easy way to do this is to think in terms of an “if…then” statement of what might happen if you changed this behavior.
 For example, “If I loosen my grip on the cup I’m holding when anxious, then my hand shaking will be visible to others at the table and they will think something is wrong with me.”
 Or, “If I look others in the eye, then they will see how nervous I am and think I’m weak.”
-Next, we need to set a specific goal to try to not focus on or try to conceal the anxious symptom in order to truly test out if a) it was even noticeably observed by others, b) if the feared consequence or judgment occurred, and c) if you were in fact able to cope effectively with the situation regardless.
+Next, we need to set a specific goal to try to not focus on or conceal the anxious symptom, and instead focus on the conversation or activity in the moment.
+In this way you will be able to truly test out if a) your anxiety was even noticeably observed by others, b) if the feared consequence or judgment occurred, and c) if you were in fact able to cope effectively with the situation regardless.

-As you summon the courage to follow through with your experiments, it’s important to remember to think of them as just that: experiments which you need to continue in order to repeat to gather a significant amount of data, which you will eventually draw conclusions from.
-Over time, continue to create these learning opportunities to test out if and how bad it will be if you don’t try to control / hide signs of anxiety, and practice mindfully shifting your focus steadily away from preoccupation with how you are presenting, and back towards the person or situation in front of you.
-This will allow the fear and catastrophizing of anxiety being observed and judged to diminish, and you can always reserve this strategy of concealment for the next high stakes poker game.
+As you summon the courage to follow through with your experiments, it’s important to remember to think of them as just that: experiments which you need to conduct repeatedly in order to gather a significant amount of evidence which you will eventually draw conclusions from.
+Over time, continue to create additional learning opportunities to test out if and how bad it will be if you don’t try to control or hide signs of anxiety, and instead practice mindfully shifting your focus steadily away from how you think you are coming across, and refocus on the person, conversation or activity in front of you.
+This will allow your fear and catastrophizing of anxiety being observed and judged to diminish.
+You can always reserve the strategy of concealment for the next high stakes poker game!

 Robert Yeilding, Psy.D.